qfishpear/fishrss/README-en.md

 ```
 will get a table in text file `stats.txt`.
 It not only contains information in deluge, but also information from API.

-It uses `tab` as separator, so you can copy-paste the content in to excel and do data analysis
+It uses `tab` as separator, so you can copy-paste the content into excel and analysis the data afterwards

 Notice: `gen_stats.py` will send API request and might be slow at the first run because of the limitation of API frequency.